Antte1905/Yarn_presentation/README.md

 # Hi!
-I'm Belisarius, I work with C++ and python, and a little with some other language.
+I'm Yarn, I work with C++ and python on embedded system, may the omnissiah guide you!